Nerixyz/c2-logs/README.md

   [RULES]...
 Qt filter rules (e.g. *.debug=true or foo.bar.debug=false) multiple rules will be joined by a newline

 Options:
       --exe <EXECUTABLE>   Use this to specify the name of the chatterino executable. [default: chatterino.exe] --pid <PID>          Use this to specify a specific process-id to attach to.
   -o <OUTPUT_FILE>         Output to a file instead
+      --pattern <PATTERN>  Changes the output of Qt's message handler -h, --help               Print help
+  -V, --version            Print version
 ```

 ## Building